 1. Guided by our Christian Values is one reason why we do not have client complaints.

 2. Accredited by the Better Business Bureau.
 A Plus Rating.
 Read our BBB testimonials for yourself.

 3. Experienced IRS Tax Attorneys work directly with the troubled taxpayer.

 4. IRS Wage Levies are stopped, removed and released in one day.

-5. 90% of our clients who have submitted an Offer in Compromise have received successful IRS settlements.
+5. 90% of our clients who have submitted an Offer in Compromise has received successful IRS settlements.

 6. Low, Affordable Fees for everyone.
-10 to 12 months payment payment plans.
+10 to 12 months payment plans.